chipbuster/Energy-Languages-Setup/README.md

 - "Source" indicates that the binary builds were not available.
 Instead, the source code for the appropriate version is downloaded and compiled with as-close-to-default compilation flags as possible.
-- Any other entry indicates that the exact version of the software was unavailable: see the "Known Mismatches" sections for details.
+- Any other entry indicates that the exact version of the software was unknown or unavailable.
+See the "Known Mismatches" sections for details.

 | Language   | Paper Version          | Repo Version         |
 | ---------- | ---------------------- | -------------------- |